adambbolduc/vindinium-client/README.md

 #### Testing
 Testing the decisioners is hard.
 Its tedious to go through and set up game scenarios to test each possible outcome of each decisioner.
 Right now, the testing is not a good example of how a project should be tested.

+## Aknowledgment
+This repository is forked from github.com/bstempi/vindinium-client and is used only for academic purposes.